Flowdalic/xeps/draft-schmaus-sasl-ht/draft-schmaus-sasl-ht-00.md

 The mechanism consists of a simple exchange of exactly two messages between the initiator and responder.

+The following syntax specifications use the Augmented Backus-Naur form (ABNF) notation as specified in [@!RFC5234].

 ## Initiator First Message

-It starts with the message from the initiator to the responder.
+The HT-* SASL mechanism starts with the initiator-message from the initiator to the responder.
-This 'initiator-message' is defined as follows:

 initiator-message = authcid-length authcid-data initiator-hashed-token